sk359/reiberdiagram/README.md

 labelled 20%, 40% etc., an age-dependent vertical separation line and a mark that highlights the position of the current measurement.
 The x-axis is the albumin quotient and the y-axis the immunoglobulin quotient.

+Images can be created for IgA, IgG and IgM

 ### Usage:

 You can either evaluate a csv file (see example in test folder) or a single patient.
 Example: